uncopied/blog/content/en/blog/blockchain-museum-collection-inventory.md

 Some museums are more affected than others.
 Museums in Africa are in an extremely difficult situation.
 The [National Museum of Mali](https://musee-national-mali.org/), for example, had to cope with a long sequence of negative events since 2012 (Mali security crisis, political instability, COVID-19, etc.)

-## Can virtual visits help restore museum’s financial stability?
+## Can virtual visits help restore a museum’s financial stability?

 As museums were closed to visitors worldwide, many new technologies have emerged to allow virtual visits.
 High-tech gadgets (virtual reality in 3D, 5G, etc.) promise to immerse visitors in the museum’s permanent collections, or even to discover collections in the storage rooms.